TakanariShimbo/open-super-whisper-v2/README.md

 The core module (`core`) is fully implemented and independent of the GUI, providing transcription, LLM processing, recording, instruction set, and hotkey management features that can be reused in other projects.

-The GUI module (`gui`) leverages the core module to provide a user interface.
+The GUI module (`gui`) leverages the core module to provide a user interface with advanced threading support for a responsive experience.

 ## Using LLM Features